ExxtremeBattler/professional-readme-generator/results/userREADME.md

 refer to project readme

 ## Contributors
-exxtremebattler
+ExxtremBattler

 ## Tests
-refer to project readme
+refer to this video, as well project readme

 ## License
-This project is covered under The Unilicense.
+This project is covered under the MIT License.
 Please refer to the repository for more information.

 ## Questions
 For any questions, please find my contact info below: